-Use one of the three mapping team activities below to help your team discover more about each other or to prepare to travel effectively together.
+Use one of the three mapping team activities below to help your team discover more about each other or to prepare to travel effectively together in this Small World.

 Supplies (vary depending on which activity you select):